cp2k/cp2k/README_cmake.md

 This build system is relatevily stable and was tested on Cray, IBM, and redhat like distributions.
 However it is not perfect and problems will show up, that's why the two build systems will be available.
-We encourage the user to test the build system just reporting the output of 'cmake ..' is already beneficial.
+We encourage the user to test the build system just reporting the output of `cmake ..` is already beneficial.

-The best way to report these problems is to open an issue including the cmake command line, error message, and operating systems.
+The best way to report these problems is to open an issue including the CMake command line, error message, and operating systems.

 What is known to fail sometimes